mponce0/SystemTools/src-content/file_system.md

    - APFS: The proprietary Apple file system developed as a replacement for HFS+, with a focus on flash drives, SSDs, and encryption.
    - ext2, ext3, & ext4: The extended file system (ext) was the first file system created specifically for the Linux kernel.

+   - NAS: Network Attached Storage, involves a server connected to a network providing access to storage resources.

    - GPFS: a General Parallel File System, proprietary FS developed by IBM for HPC or cluster-type systems.
-   - NAS: Network Attached Storage, involves a server connected to a network providing access to storage resources.
+   - Luster: an open-source high-performance parallel FS, developed and mantained by the National Labs in the US

 ## File Interfaces in C/Unix